zushicat/scholar-data-ingest/README.md

 # scholar-data-ingest
-Request and ingest data of academic papers into a postgreSQL database instance.
+Ingest data of academic papers into a postgreSQL database instance.

 Right now, this is limited to data from [Semantic Scholar](https://www.semanticscholar.org/).
 See also: